drewdawge/ideal-octo-tribble/README.md

 Follow this link https://drewdawge.github.io/ideal-octo-tribble/

-the prompts will guide you through!
+Start by clicking the generate button and the prompts will guide you through!

 ---